 Do you agree with this?

-This is a live free, choose freedom, or America dies.
+This is a live-free, choose freedom or America dies.

 Do you agree with that?

-I I I actually do.
+Yeah, I actually do.

-But my friends who are inclined towards socialistic leanings uh aren't going to be persuaded by that argument.
+But my friends who are inclined towards socialistic leanings aren't going to be persuaded by that argument.

 No, not at all.

-Nobody will believe that.
+Nobody would believe that.

 I believe it.

-No, you're a reasonable guy.
+Yeah, you're a reasonable guy.

-Do you have a website, Mike Row.com or Micro.com slash book is a fine place to get it.
+Yeah, micro.com slash book is a fine place to get it.

 Or bookstores everywhere.